mattg317/Week2/LessonPlans/2/Activities/13-Stu_checker_board/README.md

-# Checkboard layout
+# Checkerboard layout

-You are to create a checker board in excel.
+You are going to create a checker board in excel.

 ## Instructions

-* Using VBA scripts you are to create a checkerboard.

-* A checker board is 8x8 with alternating red and black squares.
+* Using VBA scripts, you are to create an 8x8 grid with alternating red and black squares.

 * You will need to use nested for loops, conditionals, mods and formatting in order to successfully create the board.